 Company A forms a new entity, which will buy the equipment and then lease it to Company A. This is the operating lease.
 Now, Company A will just need to report the monthly lease payment on its income statement.
-So, it not only gets the asset but maintains its debt-to-equity ratio as well.
+So, it not only gets the asset but also maintains its debt-to-equity ratio.

 Energy company Enron is a good real-world example of a company using this type of financing.
 This Texas company used SPVs to take on massive debt and toxic assets.
 Moreover, it did not disclose these to its investors as well.

 Though the company revealed it in its financial documents, not many investors knew how to look for it or how to interpret it.
 After the energy company failed to deliver on its promises, its stock started to drop, and the company went bust in 2001.
 Resultantly it was left with no option but to file for bankruptcy in the year 2001.